BlauGroup/RNMC/GMC.md

             factor_duplicate REAL NOT NULL
     );
 ```
-- <span style="color:#0066CC"> interrupt_state </span>: During checkpointing, the simulation will fill this table with the final state of the simulation.
+- <span style="color:#0066CC"> interrupt_state </span>: during checkpointing, the simulation will fill this table with the final state of the simulation.

 ```
     CREATE TABLE interrupt_state (